ucdavis-adminit/erp-api-docs/docs/3.2 Oracle ERP Data Server/3.2.3 Action Requests/3.2.3.1 GL Journal/HOME.md

       * If the account descends from 30000X, fail validation.
     * _PPM Offset Account is not allowed_
       * If the account == `TBD`, fail validation.
+    * _Purchases to be capitalized must be recorded on a Capital Project._
+      * If the account is a descendent of `52500B`, fail validation.
   * **Validate via Combination Code** **(TODO)**
     * Check if the combination of the 11 GL segments is a known, valid combination.
     * Using the GlAccountingCombination, check if the combination is valid is known and is active and valid for the given accounting date.
 If so, CVR rules do not need to be run.
 Oracle will allow any valid combination even if does not match the current CVR rules.
 There is no validation failure for this rule.
 This is only to short-circuit the CVR rules.